AdobeDocs/commerce-php/src/pages/developer/components/declarative-schema/migration-scripts.md

 <InlineAlert variant="info" slots="text"/>

-In Magento 2.3.0, the identifying attribute for constraints and index definitions is `referenceId`.
+In Adobe Commerce and Magento Open Source 2.3.0, the identifying attribute for constraints and index definitions is `referenceId`.
 In pre-release versions, the attribute was `name`.